Oubayhe/InkWell/readme.md

-# MERN Stack Project - Travel Together
+# MERN Stack Project - InkWell

 This is to simplify some parts of the MERN Project that might be a little of a chanllenge to implement in other projects in the future if your not used to them.